valighita/golang-bookings-agent/README.md

 You can interact with the appointment agent directly in the terminal.

-## Employees and Services
+## Data Sources

-Employees and services available for the appointments are defined in `main.go`.
+Employees and services available for the appointments are defined in `main.go` and stored in memory using the in-memory representation of the data repository interfaces.

-You can modify this file for custom data.
+The interfaces in `repository/models.go` can easily be implemented for different data sources, such as databases and REST APIs.